buildpacks/rfcs/text/0000-bom-in-layer-metadata.md

   - name is REQUIRED.
   - metadata MAY contain additional data describing the dependency.

-The buildpack SHOULD NOT add bom to a layer content metadata file describing the contents that are not contributed by the same layer.
+The buildpack SHOULD NOT add bom to a layer content metadata file describing the contents that are not contributed by the same layer. `BOM` entries that are not related to a specific layer should go in the buildpack level `BOM` entries in `launch.toml` or `build.toml`.

 # How it Works
 [how-it-works]: #how-it-works

 The lifecycle would be responsible for the generation of the appropriate metadata files and labels given partial `BOM` entries in the `launch.toml`, `build.toml` and `<layer-name>.toml`.
 The generation of these artifacts given `BOM` entries in `<layer-name>.toml` would be controlled as follows -

-If the layer has `types.launch` set to `true` then all the `bom` entries will be contributed to the app image.
+- If the layer has `types.launch` set to `true` then all the `bom` entries will be contributed to the app image in `io.buildpacks.build.metadata` and `<layers>/config/metadata.toml`.
-If the layer has `types.build` set to `true` then all the `bom` entries will be contributed to the build environment.
+- If the layer has `types.build` set to `true` then all the `bom` entries will be written to `report.toml`.
-If the layer has `types.cache` set to `true` and if the layer is reused in the next build, the respective `bom` entries should be re-populated from the cached layer content metadata file.
-If `types.cache` is set to `false` all the `bom` entries from the previous build must be cleaned before/during the export.
+- If the layer has `types.cache` set to `true` and if the layer is reused in the next build, the respective `bom` entries should be re-populated from the cached layer content metadata file.
+- If `types.cache` is set to `false`, but `types.launch` is set to `true` before a rebuild, the layer content metdata file should be restored with the `BOM` section.
+If the buildpack sets `types.launch` to `true` after the re-build, the final value of `bom` after the re-build should be used.
+- If neither `types.launch` or `types.build` are set to `true` the `bom` entries will not be exported anywhere.
+However they will be preserved in the layer metadata file if `types.cache` is set to `true`.

 All `bom` entries should respect any combination of the above.